polubis/Interns/README.md

 If you need to add a lot of events you can improve performance with adding one event listener to container block and for every item dedicated __data-attr__.
 This will allows you to use e.target.getAttribute('data-attr') function and get needed value without creating spam of events.

+# Architectural patterns with angular

+### Dependency Injection, MVVC - Modal - View - ViewModel, MVP - Model View Presenter, Provider, Flux

+# DevTools

+### Augury
+Debugging angular application state and dependency injection.

+### Google Analytics
+Connecting Angular SPA to GA script and you can see user interaction with your application.

+### HeatMaps
+Connect Angular with heat maps and check which features user using the most.